allthings/developers/erp-data-exchange-specification.md

 * All fields are required when _importType_ is `insert`
 * Only UUID type fields required when _importType_ is `update`

-### uuid-remappings.csv
+### uuidRemappings.csv

-The `uuid-remappings.csv` file allows for the remapping of UUIDs on resources.
+The `uuidRemappings.csv` file allows for the remapping of UUIDs on resources.

 #### Fields